How To Protect The Safety Of Volunteers

 Due to the legal duty of care, an injured volunteer can bring a civil claim against an organisation where that duty has been breached.
 For this and other reasons, it’s generally considered good practice that people working as volunteers are afforded the same level of health and safety protection as employees.

-Additional health and safety measures for volunteers may be deemed necessary because they are less familiar with the working environment or have less experience than a regular employee.
+Additional health and safety measures for volunteers may be deemed necessary because they are less familiar with the working environment or have less experience than regular employees.

 Rights as a volunteer